Designing a Simple Small Cabin Interior

 - Ambient and task lighting for functionality.

-- Lantern fixtures add a rustic feel.
+- Lantern fixtures add rustic feel.

 Color Palette and Visual Cohesion